espocrm/espocrm/README.md

 ### Documentation

-Documentation for administrators, users and developers is available [here](https://docs.espocrm.com).
+The documentation for administrators, users and developers is available [here](https://docs.espocrm.com).

 ### How to report a bug